kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 [@fig:pi-circle] shows the relationships in [@eq:pi-Cd; @eq:two-pi-r] pictorially.
 The circumference of a circle is about 6.28 times its radius.
 Why this should be so is a secret of Nature, a mystery of the [spacetime](https://www.nature.com/articles/d41586-018-05095-z) [@musser2018] we inhabit.^[This article is well worth reading; it will help enlarge your idea of what space is.]

 A wonderfully revealing story lies behind this mysterious relationship---between the circumference of a circle and its diameter---and it is due to the [labours](https://www.collinsdictionary.com/dictionary/english/labours) of one man, in the days when calculators could not be dreamed of, and when neither the decimal system of numbers, nor trigonometry were known.
-That is the story we look at next.
+It is the story of Archimedes and his estimate of $\pi$.

 ## Archimedes of Syracuse